apache/spark/docs/sql-ref-functions-udf-scalar.md

 ### UserDefinedFunction

-A user-defined function.
-To create one, use the `udf` functions in `functions`.
+To define the properties of a user-defined function, the user can use some of the methods defined in this class.

 <dl>
   <dt><code><em>asNonNullable(): UserDefinedFunction</em></code></dt>